Odoo vs ERPNext: Practical Comparison

 Pros

-- Raw simple processes, specialized competencies in simple accounting, inventory, and manufacturing.
+- Straightforward processes for accounting, inventory, and manufacturing.

 Cons